Tuesday, April 18, 2023

 The notches in Lady Nightmare's head appear to just be a newer feature for minimizing plastic use, since I've seen it on a newer Fi?ure as well.
 The neck socket inside the frame is subtly different between the two figure types, and the Fi?ure head has a subtly less flared knob at the end of the neck peg, which makes a big difference.
 When I've tried switching some mainline heads onto Fi?ures frames, I've found mixed success.
 Lady Nightmare clicked and popped well in the Fi?ures frame, but it took more force than a Fi?ures head to both push it in and pull it out, and other mainline heads were much harder to pop even with the Fi?ures frame, indicating the magic is mostly in the reduced flare at the end of the Fi?ures head.
 So switching the frame will make a mainline figure poppable by hand--there's just no guarantee it'll be very easy.

-Frames and heads aside, all mainline Playmobil figure parts can be used for Fi?ures seamlessly--if you can pop them.
+Frames and heads aside, all other mainline Playmobil figure parts can be used for Fi?ures seamlessly--if you can pop them.
 Mainline arms, legs, and torsos fit just as easily into a Fi?ures frame.

 Torsos for fatter men have unique interior shapes and their own designated frame shape which does not fit into other torsos, which is good to keep in mind.
 I'm not sure if pregnant female torsos also need their own frames.